 GLOBAL MARKETS-Asian stocks follow Wall Street higher ahead of Fed meeting

-TOKYO/NEW YORK, March 16 (Reuters) - Asian stocks rose on Tuesday, tracking an advance by Wall Street's main indexes to record highs, as investors looked to key central bank meetings this week, starting with the U.S. Federal Reserve.
+TOKYO, March 16 (Reuters) - Asian stocks rose on Tuesday, tracking Wall Street's advance to record highs, as investors anticipated the U.S. Federal Reserve and other central banks meeting this week will keep policies accommodative to help drive a post-pandemic global economic recovery.

+European shares looked set to extend the global rally, with pan-region Euro Stoxx 50 futures STXEc1 up 0.2% and FTSE futures FFIc1 0.5% higher in early deals.
+On Monday, the STOXX 600 index .STOXX touched its highest level in more than a year before ending flat.
+E-mini futures for the S&P 500 EScv1 edged up 0.04%.

 On Monday, the S&P 500 and Dow Jones Industrial Average both soared on gains in travel stocks as mass vaccinations in the United States and congressional approval of a $1.9 trillion aid bill fueled investor optimism.

+The earlier surge in yields stemmed from investors speculating that rising inflation expectations could prompt the Federal Open Market Committee to signal it will start raising rates sooner than expected.

-Investors are focused on the Fed's two-day policy meeting, which will conclude on Wednesday, as bond yields have surged this year on investors betting central bankers will need to raise rates sooner than they have so far signaled to contain inflation.
-Fed policymakers are expected to forecast that the U.S. economy will grow in 2021 by the fastest rate in decades.
+Fed policymakers are expected to forecast that the U.S. economy will grow in 2021 by the fastest rate in decades, as it recovers from a coronavirus-stricken 2020.

 The Bank of England also meets this week on Thursday, while the Bank of Japan wraps up a two-day gathering on Friday.